Development of the Women's World Chess Championship

-While the World Chess Championship title, contested officially since 1886 and unofficially long before that, is in theory open to all players, it was for many years contested solely by men.
-In 1927, FIDE therefore established a Women's World Chess Championship exclusively for female players.
-Like the "open" title, the format for the women's championship has undergone several changes since then, the most important of which are described here.
+The Women's World Chess Championship was established by FIDE in 1927.
+The format and regularity of the event has changed many times.

 The Championship before World War II (1927–39)

 The International Chess Federation (FIDE) was founded in 1924 and quickly came up with the idea of taking control of the World Championship, although this did not happen until 1948.
 The Women's World Championship, however, was a new creation by FIDE and thus held under their auspices from the beginning.

 All official Women's Championships except one before World War II were held as round-robin tournaments concurrently with one of the Chess Olympiads, also controlled by FIDE – and all of them were won by the same player: Vera Menchik, by far the dominating figure in this early era of organized women's chess.
 Menchik, who usually preferred to compete in regular open tournaments against men (and beat several of them), first won the title at the first official Olympiad in London in 1927 and since defended it successfully no less than eight times, six times at subsequent Olympiads (in 1930, 31, 33, 35, 37, and 39, respectively) and twice in matches against Sonja Graf, arguably the second-strongest female player of that era.
 These matches were arranged largely by the players themselves, much like the open title at the time.
 The first match (in 1934) was unofficial, while the second one (in 1937) was recognized by FIDE as official.